-Last month, Gary Gensler was sworn in as the new chair of the Securities and Exchange Commission (SEC).
-Will he use his experience at Goldman Sachs and in senior government financial positions for the public good or will he just use this position to bolster his resume?
+Gary Gensler was sworn in as the new chair of the Securities and Exchange Commission (SEC) in 2021.
 His confirmation testimony in March of 2021 focused on protections for U.S. investors, but the SEC’s job is much bigger than that.
-While Gensler addressed shiny new issues such as Bitcoin and other digital assets, he failed to discuss one of the largest and longest-running frauds in financial securities to occur right under the Commission’s nose, fueled by an organization that they fund.
+While Gensler addressed shiny new issues such as Bitcoin and other digital assets, he failed to discuss one of the largest and longest-running frauds in financial securities to occur right under the Commission’s nose, fueled by an organization they fund.

 In its 2013 investigation of Harrisburg, Pennsylvania, the SEC cited omissions and misstatements in the city’s financial information, including within its annual report.
-Like the Financial Accounting Standards Board (FASB) sets accounting standards used to prepare the corporate financial reports, the Governmental Accounting Standards Board (GASB) sets accounting standards used to prepare state and local government annual reports.
+The Financial Accounting Standards Board (FASB) sets accounting standards used to prepare corporate financial reports, and the Governmental Accounting Standards Board (GASB) sets accounting standards used to prepare state and local government annual reports.
 Both FASB and GASB are funded by the SEC.

 It is confusing and misleading that the GASB requires state and local governments to keep two sets of books.
 Annual financial reports include governmental fund statements that are prepared using an accounting basis called the “modified accrual basis,” which in essence uses short-sighted cash accounting, while the consolidated financial statements are prepared using accrual accounting standards similar to those used by corporations.

-It is confusing and misleading that before the pandemic Governor Gavin Newsom touted that California had a huge surplus before the pandemic.
+It is confusing and misleading that before the pandemic Governor Gavin Newsom touted that California had a huge surplus.
 California’s governmental funds statements included in the state’s 2019 comprehensive annual financial report noted a positive balance of $54.9 billion, including a general fund balance of $18.6 billion.
-Yet the consolidated financial statements included in the same annual report noted a negative net position of $60 billion.
-This means the state did not have a surplus, it was actually $60 billion in debt.
+Yet the consolidated financial statements in the same annual report noted a negative net position of $60 billion.
+This means the state did not have a surplus.
+It was actually $60 billion in debt.

 It is confusing and misleading for GASB to require California and other governments who follow generally accepted accounting principles to report their general and other governmental fund balances without including pension and other long-term liabilities.